-We have incurred net losses in the past, and we may not achieve or sustain profitability.
+We have incurred net losses and net cash used in operating activities in the past, and we may not achieve or sustain profitability.

 We have grown rapidly over the past several years.
 However, you should not rely on our revenue from any previous period as an indication of our revenue or revenue growth in future periods.
-Our revenue growth rate may slow down for a number of reasons, including declined demand for our solution offerings, increasing competition, emergence of alternative business models, changes in regulations and government policies, changes in general economic conditions, as well as other risks described in this annual report.
+Our revenue growth rate may slow down for a number of reasons, including declined demand for our solution offerings, increasing competition, emergence of alternative business models, changes in regulations and government policies, changes in general economic conditions, outbreaks of health pandemics and other extraordinary events, such as the COVID-19 pandemic, as well as other risks described in this annual report.

-We incurred net loss of RMB44.3 million, RMB13.4 million and RMB5.6 million (US\$0.9 million) in 2018, 2019 and 2020, respectively.
-We recorded net cash generated from operating activities of RMB19.8 million, RMB17.6 million and RMB11.1 million (US\$1.7 million) in 2018, 2019 and 2020, respectively.
-We cannot assure you that we will be able to generate net profit or continue to generate positive cash flow from operating activities in the future.
+We incurred net loss of RMB5.6 million, RMB191.2 million and RMB16.4 million (US\$2.4 million) in 2020, 2021 and 2022, respectively.
+We recorded net cash generated from operating activities of RMB11.1 million and RMB74.7 million (US\$10.8 million) in 2020 and 2022, respectively, and net cash used in operating activities of RMB30.9 million in 2021.
+We cannot assure you that we will be able to generate net profit or generate positive cash flow from operating activities in the future.
 Our ability to achieve profitability will depend in large part on our ability to control expenses and manage our growth effectively.
 We expect to continue to make investments in the development and expansion of our business, which will place significant demands on our management and our operational and financial resources.
 Continuous expansion may increase the complexity of our business, and we may encounter various difficulties.
 We may fail to develop and improve our operational, financial and management controls, enhance our financial reporting systems and procedures, recruit, train and retain highly skilled personnel, or maintain customer satisfaction to effectively support and manage our growth.
 If we invest substantial time and resources to expand our operations but fail to manage the growth of our business and capitalize on our growth opportunities effectively, we may not be able to achieve profitability, and our business, financial condition, results of operations and prospects would be materially and adversely affected.